Employers: Return-to-work information

 - Talk with the worker as soon as possible

-- Ask the worker what duties he or she can do
+- Ask the worker what duties they can do

 - Document the plan using our modified work offer form

-- Collaborate with the worker and his or her health care provider(s)
+- Collaborate with the worker and their health care provider(s)

 - Keep the worker connected to the workplace